Jerry Tarkanian: Tarkanian and the NCAA

 Tarkanian spent most of his career as a Division I coach in a battle with the NCAA.
 While at Long Beach, he wrote a newspaper column charging that the NCAA ignored improprieties at powerful schools while it pursued smaller, more defenseless institutions.
 After he left Long Beach State, its basketball program was slapped with probation for recruiting violations which occurred under his watch.

-Just months before the 1976–1977 season, the NCAA placed UNLV on two years' probation for "questionable practices."
+Just months before the 1976–1977 season, the NCAA placed UNLV on two years' probation for "questionable practices".
 Although the alleged violations dated back to 1971—before Tarkanian became coach—the NCAA pressured UNLV into suspending Tarkanian as coach for two years.
 Tarkanian sued, claiming the suspension violated his right to due process.
 In October 1977, a Nevada judge issued an injunction that reinstated Tarkanian as coach.
 The case eventually made it all the way to the Supreme Court of the United States, which ruled in 1988 that the NCAA had the right to discipline its member schools, reversing the 1977 injunction.

 In the decade between the original suspension and the Supreme Court ruling, it was revealed that the NCAA's enforcement process was stacked heavily in the NCAA's favor — so heavily, in fact, that it created a perception that there was no due process.
 The enforcement staff was allowed to build cases on hearsay, and shared few of their findings with the targeted school.
 The resulting negative publicity led the NCAA to institute a clearer separation between the enforcement staff and the infractions committee, as well as a system for appeals.
 Also, hearsay evidence was no longer admissible in infractions cases.

+NCAA executive director Walter Byers famously disliked Tarkanian, and said "Tark's black players play a fast city-lot basketball without much style.
+Grab ball and run like hell, not lots of passing to set up the shots."
+Byers described UNLV's style as "ghetto run-and-shoot basketball" with little concern for defense.

 After being fired from the Spurs, Tarkanian sued the NCAA, claiming it had harassed him for over two decades.
 The harassment, Tarkanian claimed, started when he wrote a newspaper column alleging that the NCAA was more willing to punish less-prominent schools than big-name schools.
 Although the NCAA did not admit harassing Tarkanian, it settled out of court in 1998, paying him $2.5 million.